ks4049/RIT-Study-Abroad/readMe.md

-# Interactive form for choosing your favorite RIT Abroad Study program.
+An interactive form for choosing your favorite RIT Abroad Study program.